nupplaphil/friendica/doc/en/admin/settings.md

 Here the admin can also block/unblock users from accessing the node or delete the accounts entirely.

 In the last section of the page admins can create new accounts on the node.
-The password for the new account will be send by email to the chosen email address.
+The password for the new account will be sent by email to the chosen email address.

 ## Addons